Jordan Peterson’s Self-Authoring Program: A Complete 2026 Guide for Coaches

 • Use the file-sharing feature to provide custom self-authoring prompts and coaching questions to clients.

-• Have clients upload their completed self-authoring exercises before sessions to review.
+• Have clients upload their completed self-authoring exercises before sessions so you can review them ahead of time.

 FAQs About Self-Authoring for Coaches